There is a connection between folic acid and bipolar disorder. The benefits of folic acid supplements include:

 There is research establishing the folic acid and bipolar disorder nexus.

-Importantly, deficiency in folic acid has been associated with both depression and mania.
+Importantly, deficiency in folic acid has been associated with both depression and mania.4 (mood disturbances in folate deficiency)

 The majority of folic acid and bipolar disorder research has been into depression.